England | Scotland | Wales | Northern Ireland | Ireland

 You do not have to be sick to see your GP.
 Routine checks are encouraged every 3 years or annually if you are over 75 years.
 Please contact reception to arrange a general health check.

-If you feel it is necessary to speak to the doctor please phone the general enquiries line before 11:00 and leave details with the receptionist.
+If you feel it is necessary to speak to the doctor please phone the general enquiries line as close to 8.30 am as possible and leave details with the receptionist.
 A doctor will endeavour to phone you back within 24 hours.
 Please note that this may not always be possible, therefore if your call is urgent please inform the receptionist.
 Our receptionists will be able to assist with administration queries and provision of test results if the doctor has reviewed them and therefore they will ask for the reason for the call to ascertain if it is a clinical (doctor) or administrative (reception) query.

 If a patient relative or friend becomes unwell whilst visiting with you and is not able to attend their own GP, please contact reception for an appointment or request a telephone call with a doctor.